3. Data Collection

 • Clothing should provide rich visual features, such as visible creasing, shadows, or other textures.

 • Lighting is often more important than attire color, as it impacts the visual richness of the attire.
-Under adequate lighting conditions black attire is acceptable, but lighter colors generally provide more visual features.
+Under adequate lighting conditions black attire is acceptable, but lighter colors generally provide more visual features, especially in low-light environments.

 3.2.
 How-To: Record Intrinsic Lens Calibrations

 Intrinsic lens calibration trials are used to determine parameters associated with the camera lenses and are used to correct for distortion and other visual effects.
-Lens calibration trials are required for OptiTrack Prime Color camera users, and may be required for Qualisys and Vicon camera users who are not using those third parties’ wand calibration procedures.
+Lens calibration trials are required for all camera systems that make use of a chessboard calibration method, except for Sony RX0-ii cameras.
+Users with wand calibration-capable systems (e.g. Qualisys Miqus, Vicon Vue or FLIR Blackfly S systems) are not required to complete lens calibration unless they are planning to use the chessboard calibration method.

 Lens calibrations must be performed at least once per video resolution that will be used to record movement data, and any time the lenses or focal lengths change.
 If you intend on collecting data at 1080p, 720p, and 540p, you will need to perform separate lens calibration trials using each of those resolutions.